 (p) Motor carrier requirements.
 (1) The motor carrier must not alter or erase, or permit or require alteration or erasure of, the original information collected concerning the driver's hours of service, the source data streams used to provide that information, or information contained in its EOBR support systems that use the original information and source data streams.

-(2) The motor carrier must ensure the EOBR is calibrated, maintained, and recalibrated in accordance with the manufacturer's specifications; the motor carrier must retain records of these activities.
+(2) The motor carrier must ensure the EOBR is calibrated and maintained in accordance with the manufacturer's specifications and/or support plan; the motor carrier must retain records of these activities.

 MCSAC Recommendation: Revise (p)(2) as indicated above.